PrathxmOp/dab-downloader/README.md

 ### Example Configuration

-An `example-config.json` file is provided in the project root, which you can copy and modify to create your `config.json`.
+An `example-config.json` file is provided in the project root, which you can copy and modify to create your `config.json`. **Remember to rename `example-config.json` to `config.json` for the application to use it.**

 ```json
 {